-As a multi-award-winning wedding planner, I feel blessed to have so many amazing connections in the wedding industry, and today, I’m delighted to introduce you to one of my favourite bridal jewellery designers, Sarah Vuong Bridal Jewellery.
+As a multi-award-winning Norfolk wedding planner working across the East of England, I feel blessed to have so many amazing connections in the wedding industry, and today, I’m delighted to introduce you to one of my favourite bridal jewellery designers, Sarah Vuong Bridal Jewellery.
 Sarah’s going to share all of the important info you need to help you choose the perfect jewellery for your wedding.

 “Well, firstly I’d like to take this opportunity to thank Jo at One Curious Dream for reaching out and asking me to write a blog, it’s a privilege to be asked!
 Such a great start to 2021!

 I thought I’d begin by introducing myself and giving you a little information on my background before talking about the all-important topic of ‘Things to Consider When Choosing Your Bridal Jewellery’.

 So, I’m Sarah of Sarah Vuong Bridal Jewellery.
 My business launched last year, with the website going live on the 23rd March…the first official day of Lockdown 1.0!
 What a day to launch!
 However, I’m a true believer that everything happens for a reason!
 So, my business is still in its infant years, however, I have over 15 years of jewellery knowledge and experience from my time working within my family business.
 Yep, jewellery is in my blood!

 Over the last 18 months, I have been curating a collection of jewellery and accessories that would have ALL brides swooning over; but we can’t ignore the fact that not all brides will be drawn to the same style of jewellery, and for that reason, I decided to create a selection of pieces for each style; Modern, Romantic, Vintage, Elegant, Classic and lastly Bohemian.
 Hopefully, this way there is something for every bride!